Skip to main content

 What types of fraud target Belgian credit cards?

-An email or SMS imitates your bank (BNP Paribas Fortis, ING, Belfius, KBC) and redirects you to a fake website.
-You enter your login credentials, card number, and card reader code.
-The fraudster uses this data in real time to drain your account.
+Phishing via email or SMS.
+A fake message from your bank, bpost, or the SPF Finances asks you to "verify" your details via a link.
+The site perfectly imitates your bank's website.
+You enter your credentials, and the fraudster uses them in real time to drain your account.
 This scenario accounts for the bulk of the EUR 49 million lost in 2024.

 The Belgian Code of Economic Law (Article VII.44), which transposes the European PSD2 directive, sets clear rules on loss allocation.

-Before blocking the card: your liability is capped at EUR 50 for unauthorized operations.
-You don't pay more, unless the bank proves gross negligence on your part (for example, voluntarily sharing your PIN with a third party).
+Before blocking the card: your liability is capped at EUR 50 for unauthorized transactions.
+You don't pay more, unless the bank proves gross negligence on your part.

 After blocking via Card Stop: the bank bears the full losses.
 You owe nothing.

-Online payment without physical card presentation: if your card number was used for an online purchase without strong authentication, you are fully reimbursed.
+Online payment without strong authentication: if your card number was used for an online purchase without 3D Secure, you are fully reimbursed.
 The fault lies with the merchant or the bank, not with you.

 Bank reimbursement: in case of an unauthorized operation, the bank must reimburse no later than the next business day after notification.
 If it suspects fraud on your part, it must communicate its reasons in writing to the SPF Economy.
-In practice, a Belgian bank cannot refuse reimbursement solely on the grounds that you clicked on a phishing link — Belgian case law does not systematically consider phishing as gross negligence by the cardholder.
+Simply clicking on a phishing link does not automatically constitute gross negligence under Belgian case law.

-Dispute deadline: you have 13 months from the transaction date to dispute it with your bank.
+Dispute deadline: you have 13 months from the transaction date to dispute it.
 After this deadline, the dispute is no longer admissible.
-In case of a persistent dispute with your bank, Ombudsfin — Belgium's financial services ombudsman — handles complaints free of charge (ombudsfin.be).

 Does 3D Secure really protect your online purchases?

 In practice, when you pay online with your Belgian credit card, your bank sends a push notification to its mobile app.
-You confirm the payment with your fingerprint, Face ID, or PIN code.
+You confirm the payment with your fingerprint, Face ID, or PIN.
 Without this confirmation, the transaction is declined.

 How to avoid fraud in daily life?